Maximizing Expected Utility for Stochastic Combinatorial Optimization Problems: Introduction

 where $S^{*}$ is the optimal solution (Corollary~\ref{cor:thres}).
 We note that such a bi-criterion approximation was only known for exponentially distributed edges before~\cite{nikolova2006stochastic}.

-Let us consider another application of our results to the stochastic knapsack problems defined in \cite{goel1999stochastic}.
+Let us consider another application of our results to the stochastic knapsack problem defined in \cite{goel1999stochastic}.
 Given a set $U$ of independent random variables $\{x_{1},\ldots, x_{n}\}$, with associated profits $\{v_{1},\ldots, v_{n}\}$ and an overflow probability $\gamma$, we are asked to pick a subset $S$ of $U$ such that

 and the total profit $\sum_{i\in S}v_{i}$ is maximized.
-Goel and Indyk \cite{goel1999stochastic} showed that, for any $\epsilon>0$, there is a polynomial time algorithm that can find a solution $S$ with the profit as least the optimum and $\Prob(\sum_{i\in S}x_{i}\geq 1+\epsilon)\leq \gamma(1+\epsilon)$ for exponentially distributed variables.
+Goel and Indyk \cite{goel1999stochastic} showed that, for any constant $\epsilon>0$, there is a polynomial time algorithm that can find a solution $S$ with the profit as least the optimum and $\Prob(\sum_{i\in S}x_{i}\geq 1+\epsilon)\leq \gamma(1+\epsilon)$ for exponentially distributed variables.
 They also gave a quasi-polynomial time approximation scheme for Bernoulli distributed random variables.
 Quite recently, in parallel with our work, Bhalgat et al.~\cite{bhalgat10} obtained the same result for arbitrary distributions under the assumption that $\gamma=\Theta(1)$.
-Their technique is based on discretizing the distributions and is quite involved.
-Our result, applied to stochastic knapsack, matches that of Bhalgat et al. We remark that our algorithm is much simpler and has a much better running time (Theorem~\ref{cor:knapsack}).
-Despite a little loss in the approximation guarantees in some cases, our technique can be applied to almost all positive probability distributions, and a much richer class of utility functions.
+Their technique is based on discretizing the distributions and is quite involved. \footnote{ They also obtain several results related to stochastic knapsack, using the their discretization technique, together with other ideas.
+Notably, they obtained a bi-criteria PTAS for the {\em adaptive stochastic knapsack} problem~\cite{bhalgat10}. } Our result, applied to stochastic knapsack, matches that of Bhalgat et al. under the same assumption.
+Our algorithm is arguably simpler and has a much better running time (Theorem~\ref{cor:knapsack}).

 Equally importantly, we can extend our basic approximation scheme to handle generalizations such as multiple utility functions and multidimensional weights.
-Interesting applications of these extensions include generalizations of stochastic knapsack, such as {\em stochastic multiple knapsack} (Theorem~\ref{thm:multiknapsack}) and {\em stochastic multidimensional knapsack (stochastic packing)} (Theorem~\ref{thm:multidimknapsack}).
+Interesting applications of these extensions include various generalizations of stochastic knapsack, such as {\em stochastic multiple knapsack} (Theorem~\ref{thm:multiknapsack}) and {\em stochastic multidimensional knapsack (stochastic packing)} (Theorem~\ref{thm:multidimknapsack}).

+\topic{Class $\classB$:} We assume the utility function $\uti : [0,\infty)\rightarrow [0,\infty)$ is a concave, monotone nondecreasing function.
+This is a popular class of utility functions used to model risk-averse behaviors.
+For this class of utility functions, we can obtain the following theorem in Section~\ref{sec:concave}.

+\begin{theorem} Assume the utility function $\uti$ belongs to $\classB$, and there is a pseudopolynomial algorithm for the exact version of $\probA$.
+Then, there is a PTAS for $\eum(\probA)$. \end{theorem}